MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/OS-Features/On-Screen-Keyboard.md

 > [!NOTE]
 > Most of the registry settings documented here will take effect while the on-screen keyboard is visible.
-> This allows you during development to easily try different combinatations of settings values,
+> This allows you during development to easily try different combinations of settings values,
 > immediately seeing the resulting changes in real time.
 If a setting does not take effect immediately,
 > you will need to reboot the device in order to see the changes to the keyboard UI.

 ### Keyboard Height

 By default, the touch keyboard will use the lower 45% of the screen's height.
 This may appear too large or small on your device, depending on its size and resolution.
 You can adjust the height up to a maximum of two-thirds the height of the screen.
 Any value not in range will be clamped into range.
 Because this is specified as a floating point value, it allows for pixel-level precision.
-Simply apply the following formula to calculate the percentage:

-`percentage = (100 * <desired_pixel_height>) / <screen_height>`
+Apply the following formula to calculate the percentage: `percentage = (100 * <desired_pixel_height>) / <screen_height>`

 As an example, to change the height to 56.783%, you would set the following registry value:
 ```console